Ninet93/RH1_Ricci_et_al/README.md

-# Molecular evolution and depth-related adaptations in rhodopsin in the adaptive radiation of cichlid fishes in Lake Tanganyika
+# Molecular evolution and depth-related adaptations of rhodopsin in the adaptive radiation of cichlid fishes in Lake Tanganyika
 Virginie Ricci, Fabrizia Ronco, Zuzana Musilova & Walter Salzburger (2022)

 ## Scripts